mohamed-d45/keep-it-level/README.md

 > An application used to monitor blood glucose levels for patients with Diabetes.

->Uses the Nightscout REST API to display real-time blood glucose data.
+>Uses the NightScout REST API to display real-time blood glucose data.

 ## Project Status
 This project is currently in development.
 Users can add their NightScout URL to display glucose levels.
 Functionality to give users notifications on glucose trend levels is in progress.